Canon M10 vs Pentax K-70

 It is notable that the K-70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M10 does not feature such a mic input.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the M10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon M10 better than the Pentax K-70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.